 Aleph requires multiple services to operate.
 It uses Docker containers to make it easier for development and deployments.
+Before we continue, you will need to have Docker and

 Developer mode is a docker configuration for Aleph which makes it easy to do software development and debug the tool without having to install its dependencies on your host machine.
 These are the features of developer mode: